-- All committee appointments should require the approval or consultation of the trustees - The trustee chair should be an ex officio voting member of all TRF committees - The committee structure for the following year submitted for approval by the Trustees at their October meeting should show the number of members for the respective committees and the term of membership as mandated by Rotary Foundation Bylaws section 6.1. - Following approval of the committee structure for the following year, the current and incoming Trustees should have an opportunity to make recommendations for persons to be considered for the known vacancies. - The trustee chair-elect should provide to the trustees at least one week before their January meeting a list of the persons tentatively selected for all of the committee appointments for the following year.
-If there are concerns or objections offered by the current or incoming Trustees, the chair-elect should seek to resolve the concerns before submitting the list of appointments to the trustees for approval at their January meeting.

-- Following approval of the committee appointments by the Trustees at their January meeting, the chair-elect should proceed to invite the listed persons to serve on their respective committees. - If any of the persons approved by the Trustees decline their invitations to serve on the designated committees, the chair-elect may select alternate members to serve by notifying the Trustees of the selected replacements.
-If there are no concerns or objections received from any of the Trustees within one week, the alternates may be invited to serve on the committees.
-If there is a concern or objection received from one or more Trustees within the one week period, the chair-elect may choose another alternate and submit his or her name to the trustees, or the chair-elect may proceed with the appointment with the approval of his or her successor as the chair-elect.
-(January 2015 Trustees Mtg., Dec.
-67)
+- The trustee chair should be an ex officio voting member of all TRF committees - The committee structure for the following year submitted for approval by the Trustees at their October meeting should show the number of members for the respective committees and the term of membership as mandated by Rotary Foundation Bylaws section 6.1. - Following approval of the committee structure for the following year, the current and incoming Trustees should have an opportunity to make recommendations for persons to be considered for the known vacancies. - The trustee chair-elect should provide to the trustees at least one week before their January meeting a list of the persons tentatively selected for all of the committee appointments for the following year.
+If there are concerns or objections offered by the current or incoming Trustees, the chair-elect should seek to resolve the concerns before submitting the list of appointments to the trustees for approval at their January meeting. - Following approval of the committee appointments by the Trustees at their January meeting, the chair-elect should proceed to invite the listed persons to serve on their respective committees. - If any of the persons approved by the Trustees decline their invitations to serve on the designated committees, the chair-elect may select alternate members to serve as needed.
+(September 2017 Trustees Mtg., Dec.
+16)